kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 ### Feature Gate

 A new feature gate,`VolumeSnapshotTopology`, will be introduced to control the functionality implemented by this KEP.
-When the feature gate is disabled the `AccessibleTopology` field in the `VolumeSnapshotContent.spec` will not be filled.
+When the feature gate is disabled the `NodeAffinity` field in the `VolumeSnapshotContent.spec` will not be filled.

 ### CSI Spec Changes